Nuclear power: Production

-Nuclear power is the single largest low-carbon electricity source in the United States, and accounts for two-thirds of the European Union's low-carbon electricity.
+Nuclear power is the single largest low-carbon electricity source in the United States, and accounts for about half of the European Union's low-carbon electricity.
 Nuclear energy policy differs among European Union countries, and some, such as Austria, Estonia, Ireland and Italy, have no active nuclear power stations.

 In addition, there were approximately 140 naval vessels using nuclear propulsion in operation, powered by about 180 reactors.
 These include military and some civilian ships, such as nuclear-powered icebreakers.

 International research is continuing into additional uses of process heat such as hydrogen production (in support of a hydrogen economy), for desalinating sea water, and for use in district heating systems.

 Economics

-The economics of new nuclear power plants is a controversial subject and multi-billion-dollar investments depend on the choice of energy sources.
+The economics of new nuclear power plants is a controversial subject.
 Nuclear power plants typically have high capital costs for building the plant.
 For this reason, comparison with other power generation methods is strongly dependent on assumptions about construction timescales and capital financing for nuclear plants.
-Fuel costs account for about 30 percent of the operating costs, while prices are subject to the market.

-The high cost of construction is one of the biggest challenges for nuclear power plants.
-A new 1,100MW plant is estimated to cost between $6 billion to $9 billion.
-Nuclear power cost trends show large disparity by nation, design, build rate and the establishment of familiarity in expertise.
-The only two nations for which data is available that saw cost decreases in the 2000s were India and South Korea.
+Because of this strong dependency, the final cost of electricity from nuclear power is strongly dependent on the cost of capital.

 Analysis of the economics of nuclear power must also take into account who bears the risks of future uncertainties.
 As of 2010, all operating nuclear power plants have been developed by state-owned or regulated electric utility monopolies.
 Many countries have since liberalized the electricity market where these risks, and the risk of cheaper competitors emerging before capital costs are recovered, are borne by plant suppliers and operators rather than consumers, which leads to a significantly different evaluation of the economics of new nuclear power plants.

 The levelized cost of electricity (LCOE) from a new nuclear power plant is estimated to be 69 USD/MWh, according to an analysis by the International Energy Agency and the OECD Nuclear Energy Agency.
 This represents the median cost estimate for an nth-of-a-kind nuclear power plant to be completed in 2025, at a discount rate of 7%.
 Nuclear power was found to be the least-cost option among dispatchable technologies.
 Variable renewables can generate cheaper electricity: the median cost of onshore wind power was estimated to be 50 USD/MWh, and utility-scale solar power 56 USD/MWh.
+However, these sources are not directly comparable to nuclear power as they are not dispatchable.

+Measures to mitigate global warming, such as a carbon tax or carbon emissions trading, may favor the economics of nuclear power.

 At the assumed CO2 emission cost of 30 USD/ton, power from coal (88 USD/MWh) and gas (71 USD/MWh) is more expensive than low-carbon technologies.

-Electricity from long-term operation of nuclear power plants by lifetime extension was found the be the least-cost option, at 32 USD/MWh.
+Electricity from long-term operation of nuclear power plants by lifetime extension was found to be the least-cost option, at 32 USD/MWh.